-1. CALL TO ORDER: Chair Earl Henderson called the meeting to order at 3:06 p.m. in the Town/County Conference Room, Minaret Village Mall, Mammoth Lakes.
+- 1. CALL TO ORDER: Acting Chair Fred Stump called the meeting to order at 3:05 p.m. in the Town/County Conference Room, Minaret Village Mall, Mammoth Lakes and attendees recited the pledge of allegiance to the flag.

-2. PUBLIC COMMENT: None
+- 2. PUBLIC COMMENT: None.

-3. MINUTES
+- 3. MINUTES